-When we have to undertake a project, we invest a great deal of time and effort into ensuring the project will be successful.
+When we undertake a project, we invest a great deal of time and effort into ensuring the project will be successful.
 Projects are initiated, planned out, then executed and monitored.
-And once they are completed, they are evaluated.
+Once they are completed, they are evaluated for how successful the outcomes were.

-If we can do this for projects at work, then how much more deserving is the ‘project’ of ḥajj — a once-in-a-lifetime transformational opportunity and the ultimate journey of a believer seeking the pleasure of Allah and the reward of Paradise?
+If we can do this for projects at work, then how much more deserving is the ‘project’ of ḥajj: a once-in-a-lifetime transformational opportunity for a believer seeking the pleasure of Allah and the reward of Paradise?
 For anyone who longs to meet their Lord with a record full of good deeds, ḥajj is the ‘dream project’.

-But just like any successful endeavour, an accepted ḥajj requires preparation.
-In order to create a plan which will help us to successfully complete this journey, we should be clear about its objectives.
+However, like any successful endeavour, an accepted ḥajj requires preparation.
+In order to create a plan which will help us successfully complete this journey, we should be clear about its objectives.
 The core objectives of ḥajj are to:

 1. Renew Tawhid and Ikhlas